 The AEM Brute Force intake is another solid system for the Ford 7.3L diesel.
 This kit uses a large AEM Dryflow washable air filter and is a semi-open intake design.
 The intake is open, however there is a small shield around the bottom and side of the intake.

-We’re not quite as familiar with AEM products as we are with S&B and K&N. However, this looks to be a great choice for a fair price.
+We’re not quite as familiar with AEM products as we are with S&B and K&N. However, this looks to be a good choice for a fair price.
 Check it out if you’re looking for a 7.3 Powerstroke intake.

 Price: $332.99